w3c/mediasession/explainer.md

 currently playing media.
 The metadata will be passed to the platform, and can be displayed in media centers, notification, device lockscreen etc. The user then can observe what is currently playing.
-Here are some screenshots of notification, control center and lockscreen for music & podcast applications take on Android and iOS:
+Here are some screenshots of notification, media center and lockscreen for music & podcast applications take on Android and iOS:

 ![Screenshots](images/screenshots.png)